Type 2 diabetes: Genetics

 Most cases of diabetes involve many genes, with each being a small contributor to an increased probability of becoming a type 2 diabetic.
 The proportion of diabetes that is inherited is estimated at 72%.
 More than 36 genes and 80 single nucleotide polymorphisms (SNPs) had been found that contribute to the risk of type 2 diabetes.
 All of these genes together still only account for 10% of the total heritable component of the disease.
 The TCF7L2 allele, for example, increases the risk of developing diabetes by 1.5 times and is the greatest risk of the common genetic variants.
 Most of the genes linked to diabetes are involved in pancreatic beta cell functions.

 There are a number of rare cases of diabetes that arise due to an abnormality in a single gene (known as monogenic forms of diabetes or "other specific types of diabetes").
 These include maturity onset diabetes of the young (MODY), Donohue syndrome, and Rabson–Mendenhall syndrome, among others.
 Maturity onset diabetes of the young constitute 1–5% of all cases of diabetes in young people.

-Epigenetics

-Epigenetic regulation occurs at multiple levels including (1) direct methylation of cytosine and adenine residues in DNA, (2) covalent modification of histone proteins in chromatin, and (3) action of non coding microRNAs (for other examples, see Wikipedia article “Epigenetics”).
-On November 17-19, 2017, the American Diabetes Association held a research symposium entitled “Epigenetics and Epigenomics: Implications for Diabetes and Obesity.”
-As a result of this symposium, an overview of the state of the field was presented in which it was noted that over 1,000 research articles have been published that address the intersection of diabetes and epigenetics or epigenomics.
-The current state of knowledge in this field is addressed the Wikipedia article “Epigenetics of diabetes Type 2.”
+Epigenetic regulation may have a role in type 2 diabetes.